 While America was founded on the belief in freedom and liberty for all, sadly history has shown this ideal is often only applied to a specific group of people in this country.
 For many years, people in the LGBTQ+ community (often our own friends and family) have been ostracized and discriminated against for who they are.
-This discrimination has included being subjected to converstion therapy, forced out from housing, fired from jobs, and more.
+This discrimination has included being subjected to conversion therapy, forced out from housing, fired from jobs, and more.
+Sadly this discrimination can lead to devastating effects as youth in the LGBTQ+ community are 3.5 times more likely to attempt suicide and trans youth at 5.8 times more likely to attempt suicide.
+Life is precious and knowing that people in our communities are hurting because of discrimination should be unacceptable in our fight for freedom and liberty for all.

 As a Senator I will always seek to uphold and protect the human dignity and freedoms of every citizen in Kentucky, including those in the LGBTQ+ community.
 I believe this can be pursued in two ways: